Slovenia is a tiny beautiful country located on the south of central Europe, which you should definitely include in your Euro trip itinerary!

 3. Ljubljana castle

-Ljubljana Castle is a beautiful medieval fort with a lovely view to the city.
+Ljubljana Castle is a beautiful medieval fort with a lovely view of the city.
 Walking around the castle is free, the price to enter the museum is 7,5 Eur.
 You can save 10% if buy your ticket online.
+Alternatively, you can take a guided walk to Ljubljana Castle, which includes the funicular ride as well!

 The castle is located on the hill, you can go up there by walking or taking a funicular.